How to Recover Deleted Files

 Takes longer to search due to deeper scanning.

-Example: A deleted Word file named 2024_Project.docx might appear as 1010848.docx in the recovery list.
-You can preview the file to confirm its content before recovery.
+Example: A deleted Word file might appear in the recovery list.
+You can doublie click the file to preview the file to confirm its content before recovery.

 Part 2.
 Step-by-Step Guide to Recover Deleted Files

 Step 1.
-Launch Kingshiper Data Recovery on your computer.
+Launch AiRecover Data Recovery on your computer.
 Select the “Deep Recovery” mode and click on the “Recover” button.

 Step 2.
 Choose the partition or physical disk where the deleted files were stored.
 Then, click “Scan”.